 Tricky thing: taxes

-Few countries have developed some kind of specific-cryptocurrency regulation, and it’s usually with tax purposes.
+Few countries have developed some kind of specific-cryptocurrency regulation, and it’s usually for tax purposes.
 In those cases, we should consider especially the concept that the authority uses to label cryptocurrencies because the relevant regulations will depend on it.

 For example, the U.S. Securities and Exchange Commission (SEC) strikes as security every blockchain token that works as an investment contract, promising eventual earnings to their holders.
 Accordingly, the issuer should have the appropriate license and the holder should pay their taxes per earning.
 The tokens from Initial Coin Offerings (ICOs) are the most common in this category.